Faceting transition in aluminum as a grain boundary phase transition: Introduction

 Grain boundaries (GBs) are abundant planar defects in polycrystalline materials.
 While these defects are not thermodynamically stable, the transformation from polycrystals to single crystals is often so slow at the application temperature that the defective system is in a deep local free energy minimum \cite{Gottstein2004, Lejcek2010}.
 In well-relaxed systems, GBs therefore still transform into energetically favorable states \cite{Priester2013}.
 If the excess free energy of a GB is highly anisotropic with regards to the crystallographic plane it occupies, GB faceting can occur \cite{Wagner1974, Brokman1981, Hsieh1989, Straumal2001, Hamilton2003, Wu2009, Banadaki2016}.
 There, the GB increases its GB area by splitting into facets on low-energy planes, thereby decreasing its overall free energy despite its higher GB area.
 Typically, the facets have a driving force to grow in size, because the line defects separating the facets (facet junctions) are also connected to an energy cost \cite{Dimitrakopulos1997, Pond1997, Hamilton2003, Wu2009, Medlin2017, Hadian2018, Brink2024}.

-Reversible faceting/defaceting transitions---wherein the GB switches between a faceted and a flat state with changing temperature---have been observed, most famously in $\Sigma 3$ $[11\overline{1}]$ (011) tilt GBs in Al \cite{Hsieh1989, Wu2009, Straumal2016}.
+Reversible faceting/defaceting transitions---wherein the GB switches between a faceted and a flat state with changing temperature---have been observed.
+The most famous example is the $\Sigma 3$ $[11\overline{1}]$ (011) tilt GB in Al, which splits into \{112\} facets at low temperatures \cite{Hsieh1989, Wu2009, Straumal2016}.
 The explanation for this reversible defect transition must lie in the relative free energies of the faceted and flat GBs.
 The free energy of a GB is, however, not just a function of the macroscopic GB parameters (misorientation between the crystallites and GB plane), but also of the GB structure.
 In analogy to bulk phases, we can treat these different structures of the interface as GB phases \cite{Frolov2015a}, also called complexions \cite{Tang2006, Dillon2007, Cantwell2014, Cantwell2020}.
 These are distinct from bulk phases that nucleate at the GB, such as precipitates or wetting phases \cite{Kaplan2013, Cantwell2020}, but are instead constrained to the interface and can be described by interface thermodynamics \cite{GibbsVol1, Hart1968, Hart1972, Cahn1982, Rottman1988, Frolov2012, Frolov2012a, Kaplan2013, Cantwell2014, Frolov2015a, Cantwell2020}.
 We can categorize GB phase transitions into congruent transitions, where the macroscopic GB parameters remain the same while the atomic structure of the GB changes; and non-congruent transitions, where also the macroscopic GB parameters change.
 Faceting/defaceting transitions would thus be non-congruent GB phase transitions.